openlumi/lumimqtt/README.md

 changes

 `sensor_debounce_period` value in seconds to send data despite the threshold

+`light_transition_period` value in seconds to set default transition for light switching or light change.
+Use `0` to remove the transition.

 You can also use GPIO(s) as binary sensor(s).
 Add this to configuration: